janklab/MatlabProjectTemplate/README.md

 # MatlabProjectTemplate

 This is a template repo for creating Matlab library and application projects.
+It defines a "standard" project structure that should be suitable for many projects, including those intended for redistribution / open source.

 It is suitable for both libraries and applications, and includes coding and organizational conventions that make it safe to use this project's code in a Matlab environment that uses code from other projects, too.